Welch, Oklahoma: History

-Bible/Freeman kidnapping and murders
+1999 kidnapping and murders

 On the night of December 29–30, 1999, firefighters responded to a fire reported at the home of Danny and Kathy Freeman in Welch.
 After extinguishing the blaze, they found the body of Kathy Freeman in one of the bedrooms, where she had been shot in the head, and also found that the fire had been deliberately set.
 Initially, they found no other bodies, but noticed that both Danny and their teen-age daughter, Ashley, were missing.
 The family car was in the driveway, with the keys in the ignition.
 The local police immediately assumed that the father had killed the mother and kidnapped Ashley.

 When Lorene and Jay Bible woke on the morning of December 30, they discovered that their daughter, Lauria, had not come home after spending the previous day with Ashley Freeman, her best friend.
 They found Dan's body in the rubble.
 He too, had been shot to death.
 Later that day, they learned that the two girls and Kathy Freeman had been seen earlier that day in the local pizza parlor, celebrating Ashley's birthday.
 None of them had been seen since.